11 Tips for Moving to Seoul With Your Family

 1. What’s the Best Area to Live in to Attend International Schools?

-If you’re interested in a school south of the River Han, Gangnam-gu and Apgujeong-dong are both good districts with large expat communities.
+If you’re interested in a school south of the River Han, Gangnam-gu and Apgujeong-dong are good districts with large expat communities.
 Gangnam has a bustling atmosphere that makes it popular with young people and affluent expats.
 Daechi-dong is one of the quieter areas of Gangnam, making it ideal for families.

-2. How Will I Find my New Home?
+2. How Will I Find My New Home?

 3. How Do I Get My Visa?

 If you’re moving to Seoul for work, your work permit will usually be filled out by your sponsoring employer.
-Once this is approved, you’ll be given a Certificate of Confirmation of Visa Issuance which you’ll need to file, along with your other visa application forms, at the South Korean embassy in your current country of residence.
+Once this is approved, you’ll be given a Certificate of Confirmation of Visa Issuance, which you’ll need to file, along with your other visa application forms, at the South Korean embassy in your current country of residence.

 Work permits are usually valid for one year and take up to four weeks to be processed.
 If you get a single-entry visa, you’ll have to pay for a re-entry stamp when you leave South Korea, while a multiple-entry visa will allow you to come and go without having to pay.